Relating Checkpoint Update Probabilities to Momentum Parameters in Single-Loop Variance Reduction Methods

 The checkpoint $w_t$ is updated in a probabilistic way, which was first proposed by \cite{kovalev2020don}.
 Most single-loop VR methods, including the pioneering work \cite{kovalev2020don}, use constant checkpoint update probability.
 To the best of our knowledge, the SVRLS method \cite{jiang2023adaptive} is the only method that uses varying update probability $p_t=1/(at+1)$ where $0< a<1$.
 However, SVRLS is a non-accelerated method that is analysed by an AdaGrad-type regret analysis under an extra compact feasible set condition, requires that the nonsmooth part $l\equiv 0$ in (\ref{problem setting}), and unfortunately fails to provide convergence guarantee for the iterate sequence itself\footnote{SVRLS thus does not have the last-iterate convergence guarantee.}.

-The key feature of Algorithm \ref{Katyusha-H} is the utilization of the proposed Harmonia technique, which is instrumental to the theoretical improvement of this work, and also leads to some novel insights into single-loop VR methods.
-These will be discussed concretely in the next section, where we present theoretical properties of the Katyusha-H method.
+The key feature of Algorithm \ref{acceleration framework} is the utilization of the proposed $p_t-\alpha_t$ correspondence, which is instrumental to the theoretical improvement of this work, and also leads to some novel insights into single-loop VR methods.
+These will be discussed concretely in the next section, where we present theoretical properties of Algorithm \ref{acceleration framework}.